Amulyapriyaeamani/flowpay-fraud-risk-sql-analysis/docs/05_analysis_plan.md

 Velocity fraud detection (rapid repeated transactions)

-Goal:
+Goal

-Identify patterns and characteristics of fraudulent transactions.
+Identify patterns and characteristics associated with fraudulent transactions.

-Business value:
+Business Value

-Improves fraud monitoring strategies and supports risk operations.
+Supports fraud monitoring strategies and helps risk teams improve detection mechanisms.

-6. Risk Model (Behavior-Based Risk Scoring)
+6. Risk Model — Behavior-Based Risk Scoring

-Finally, a simple risk scoring framework will be created using behavioral indicators.
+In the final stage, a simple risk scoring framework will be developed using behavioral signals derived from transaction data.

-Risk signals may include:
+Risk Signals

+Potential indicators used in the model include:

 High transaction velocity

-Multiple devices per user
+Multiple devices used by a user

-Transactions across many cities
+Transactions across multiple cities

 High refund activity

-High-risk merchant interaction

-Failed transaction patterns

-Output:
+Interaction with high-risk merchants

+Repeated failed transactions

+High-value transactions shortly after signup

+Output

-Users and merchants will be assigned a risk score to identify potential fraud clusters.
+Users and merchants will be assigned a behavior-based risk score derived from transaction patterns to identify potential fraud clusters and high-risk entities.

-Business value:
+Business Value

-Demonstrates how analytics insights can evolve into risk models used by fraud teams.
+Demonstrates how analytical insights can evolve into risk models used by fraud and risk teams in real fintech companies.